What is sexting?

 Talking with teenagers about sexting: why it’s important

 Young people want to be able to talk openly and honestly with their parents about sexting.
-And talking with your child about sexting is one of the best ways to protect him from the risks of sexting.
+And talking with your child is one of the best ways to teach him about what images are inappropriate and what to do if he sees them.
+It’s also a good way to help him understand the risks of sexting.

 If you and your child can have open and honest conversations about sexting or sending nudes, it gives you the chance to understand what sexting means to teenagers.
-And it means you can help your child if she gets an image that bothers her, or if she’s worried about an image she has sent.
+And it means you can find out what your child knows and help her if she gets an image that bothers her, or if she’s worried about an image she has sent.

 You can help your child feel comfortable about talking to you by telling him you won’t be angry if he finds himself in a difficult situation because of sending a nude.